gaia-platform/GaiaPlatform/pre-commit.md

 - verify that the current `main.yml` is the latest version
   - any changes in `gdev.cfg` files should be reflected in changes to the `main.yml` file
+  - for documentation on how the `main.yml` is put together, [check here](https://github.com/gaia-platform/GaiaPlatform/dev_tools/github-actions/README.md)

 ### C++ Files